pulibrary/figgy/docs/ux/use_cases.md

 Sometimes there's two files that are important to preserve - the source file and a hand-crafted derivative of that file, which can't be automatically recreated.
 Derivatives should be created from that hand-crafted file, but the source file should be preserved and downloadable by staff.
+Both the PreservationFile/IntermediateFile should be preserved, as they can't be created from one another programmatically.
 Some examples of this use case are below:

 #### Watermarks